VelvetCauliflower/kernelpy/README.md

 # kernelpy
-A simple library for generating convolution matrices for GLSL in Python.
+A simple python library for generating convolution matrices for GLSL.

 # Examples